jprknight/blog/_pages/LabWork.md

 A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.

-HP Thin Client running PFSense firewall.
+HP Thin Client, with a low profile four port Intel NIC, running PFSense firewall.

 ## Virtual Machines